-9. Separately, since the first half of 2014, in response to the concerns from LegCo and community about railway works, THB, together with HyD and MTRCL, regularly submit quarterly reports to RSC on various railway projects to inform LegCo and the public of their latest progress.
+10. In addition, since the first half of 2014, in response to the concerns from the Legislative Council (LegCo) and community about railway works, THB together with HyD and MTRCL regularly submit quarterly reports to the LegCo RSC on various railway projects for informing the LegCo and public their latest progress.
 CE/RD1-3 is required to actively participate in the relevant reporting of the EWC of SCL and KTE.

-Scrutinising contractual claims
+Scrutinizing contractual claims

-10. Under SCL, MTRCL has awarded some 50 major civil engineering, and electrical and mechanical contracts, as well as quite a number of other minor contracts.
-Due to the problems of extensive tunneling works for the railway lines of the project and deep excavation for the construction of railway stations as well as complicated interfaces with other major development projects, a spate of claims from the SCL contractors with a huge sum of about \$1,400 million as at September 2015 has been received.
-Based on the experience of other mega-scale infrastructure projects, we expect that the SCL contractors would continue to submit more and more claims, particularly in connection with the substantial modifications5 to the construction sequences, as well as modifications to the design and construction of temporary and permanent works necessitated by the conservation plan for the archaeological features at To Kwa Wan Station.
+11. Under the SCL, MTRCL has awarded some 50 major civil engineering, and electrical and mechanical contracts, as well as quite a number of other minor contracts.
+On account of the problems arising from the extensive tunneling works for the railway lines of the project and deep excavation for the construction of railway stations as well as complicated interfaces with other major development projects, the Government has received a spate of claims from the SCL contractors with a huge sum of about \$1,400 million (as at September 2015).
+In the light of the experience of other mega-scale infrastructure projects, we expect that the SCL contractors would continue to submit more and more claims, particularly in connection with the substantial modifications5 to the construction sequences, and also modifications to the design and construction of temporary and permanent works necessitated by the conservation plan for the archaeological features at To Kwa Wan Station.